 The Importance of an Attendance Policy & Scheduling for Success There are many obstacles for private practices in healthcare, but one common challenge is patient scheduling and patient attendance.
 Low attendance rates can derail numerous aspects of a private healthcare business including successful patient outcomes and generated revenue.
 Doug Cundiff, industry guru, has worked alongside […]

 It’s important as a healthcare professional to take precautions in order to prevent harm resulting from care.
-Medical treatments rely on very specific applications to reduce potential for harm.
+Medical treatments rely on very specific applications to reduce the potential for harm.
 Though, improper systems can present opportunities for error.
-A few studies even suggest that medical error may be responsible for as many as 400,000 deaths in […]
+A few studies even suggest that medical error may be responsible for as many as 400,000 deaths […]

 At APTA CSM I was asked why Net Health, an information technology company, supports and endorses the #ChoosePT campaign.
 First off, we are not just an IT company; rather, we focus on software solutions for specialized outpatient care.
-Specifically the ReDoc application supports the business needs of PT, OTs and SLP.
+Specifically, the ReDoc application supports the business needs of PT, OTs, and SLP.
 Net Health’s mission is […]

 Purdue Pharma Backs Away From Marketing Opioids The makers of OxyContin, Purdue Pharma, recently stopped marketing opioid drugs to doctors amidst controversy and lawsuits.
 Purdue has received significant backlash for exaggerating OxyContin’s safety and minimizing the dangers.
 As the national opioid epidemic conversation continues to gain traction, more pharmaceutical companies may decide to change opioid […]